 Toggle menu

-The importance of building, maintaining and repairing relationships is at the heart of restorative practice.
-It focuses on the power of working 'with' people and using language that challenges them, whilst maintaining the relationship - 'it's not what we say, it's how we say it'.
+It focuses on working with people to resolve conflict, involving everyone and encouraging constructive conversation.
+It uses language that challenges people, whilst maintaining the relationship - 'it's not what we say, it's how we say it'.

-Restorative Practice follows the belief that people will make positive changes when those in a position of authority do things with them, rather than to or for them.
+Restorative practice follows the belief that people will make positive changes when those in authority do things with them, rather than to or for them.

-The Social Discipline Window is a restorative approach that requires a balance of high level of challenge with high levels of support.
+The social discipline window diagram demonstrates that the restorative approach requires a balance of high levels of challenge with high levels of support.

 When challenge is high but support is low, you are doing things 'to' people.

-But, when support is high and challenge is low, you are only working 'for' them.
+But, when support is high and challenge is low, you are doing things 'for' them.

-Only when challenge and support are both being used at a high level are you working 'with' people.
+Only when challenge and support are both at a high level are you working 'with' people.

 Share this page